 So, we can do that by using this equation, which is for s orbitals where the radial probability distribution is going to be equal to 4 pi r squared times the wave function squared, d r.
-That should make sense to us, because when we talk about a wave function, we're talking about a probability divided by a volume, because we're talking about a probability does and multiply it by the volume of our shell, then we end up just with probability, which is kind of a nicer term to be thinking about here.
+That should make sense to us, because when we talk about a wave function, we're talking about a probability divided by a volume, because we're talking about a probability density.
+So if we actually go ahead and multiply it by the volume of our shell, then we end up just with probability, which is kind of a nicer term to be thinking about here.